(This article may or may not contain affiliate links. What does that mean?)

 Set in-between San Diego and San Francisco, Pismo Coast Village RV Resort is perfect for a Los Angeles weekend beach trip.
-Immaculately cared for by staff, the campsites provide those essential full hook-ups to make any glamping trip comfortable.
-The Pismo Coast Village RV Resort is walking distance to a long sand beach, crashing waves, and a pier filled with laid-back restaurants, bars, and small-town shops.
+Immaculately cared for by staff, essential full hookup sites are provided to make any glamping trip comfortable.
+The Pismo Coast Village RV Resort is walking distance to a long sand beach, crashing waves, the scent of the salt air and sound of the surf, along with a pier filled with laid-back restaurants, bars, and small-town shops.

 We arrived at our site in the dark.
 That wasn’t part of the plan but we had to be flexible with the day, just like we’ve had to accept the unexpected since March.
 Still, we made it and that little thrill went a long way.